 There is no better tool to plan a long road trip than a budget.
 It can be helpful to alleviate stress through the planning of costs.
 Part of budgeting should include possible hotel costs, fuel costs, sightseeing fees, and food costs.

-Always estimate high just in case your intended hotel doesn’t work out and you need another hundred dollars to cover your room at the only other hotel in town.
 There are always variables related to travel and you should never budget to precisely the amount that you hope to spend.
 Budget high and then be pleasantly surprised when you save money along the way.

 Budgeting can also help you to sort out what you really want to spend money on as far as sightseeing and other extras.
 If you have room in the budget for a splurge at the end of the trip, you can choose to go for it!
-But splurging early and then coming up short in the middle of your trip is often very disheartening, or could lead to a real issue for you financially.

 While this might seem like a no-brainer, it can actually be really easy to forget to renew your car insurance.
 This can cause a major snag if you are pulled over along the way, or if you suddenly need to use your insurance for a car accident or a rental car.